 Minimum down payment: 5% (with PMI), 20% (without PMI)

 LendingTree is not an actual lender but rather a marketplace where you can search for loans based on your parameters.
 LendingTree works with a network of 350 partners, making it a good option for people who want to shop around and compare rates.
 When you use LendingTree to search for mortgages, there’s no commitment and it doesn’t affect your credit score.

 - One application for many lenders

 - Will retrieve your credit score for you

 Applying for a 30-year mortgage through J.G.
 Wentworth is straightforward and simple; you can do it online or over the phone.
 J.G.
 Wentworth offers many types of loans, including federal-backed loans like FHA, VA, HARP, and USDA.
-Some loan down payments are as low as 3.5%, making it a good option for people who don’t have a large sum to put down but would still like to purchase a home.
+Some loan down payments are as low as 3.5% for government backed loans, making it a good option for people who don’t have a large sum to put down but would still like to purchase a home.

 - 630+ credit scores accepted

 - Minimum down payment 3.5% for government backed loans